-A good design is absolutely essential for a video game.
+A good design is essential for a video game.
 It is the foundation on which the rest of the components are made.
 That is why being a game designer is such an important and responsible job in this industry.
-However, what is worth considering when creating your first project?
+So, what is worth considering when creating your first project?

 Who is a game designer?

 A Game Designer is a person responsible for the overall game design.
 It is them who come up with general concepts, mechanics, and all other elements necessary to start the actual production at all.
 Their task is to select ideas, prototype, pitch the game write a GDD, and finally, to constantly communicate with the team and make important design decisions.

 Depending on the size of the video game studio or production company, a game designer's daily tasks will include different responsibilities.
 In indie companies, which cannot afford to hire many specialists, video game designers may also work as concept artists, art directors, or lead-level designers.